 PMS and PMDD are not diagnosed with a blood test but is assessed by keeping track of symptoms and when they occur during the menstrual cycle for at least 2 full cycles.
 PMS/PMDD symptoms usually occur during the second half of the menstrual cycle.
 These symptoms usually begin 5 to 7 days prior to the start of the menstrual cycle.
 Blood tests may be ordered to help rule out other disorders.
 A careful history will be taken about symptom timing, severity of symptoms and how long symptoms last with each cycle.
 Other problems like depression and anxiety have similar symptoms but are usually noticeable throughout the cycle.

 How is PMS/PMDD treated?

 Some women with PMS will experience relief of symptoms with adequate sleep, regular exercise and relaxation techniques to reduce anxiety, tension, and fatigue.
-Vitamin and mineral supplements can also be helpful.
-These recommendations have few or no side effects.
-Calcium carbonate supplements of 600mg twice daily have been shown to reduce symptoms after 3 months in some women.
-Vitamin B6 (up to 100mg daily) may also have some benefit.

 Maintaining a healthy diet, avoiding salt, caffeine, alcohol and nicotine will contribute to feeling better overall.